rebelsky/csc282/pages/syllabus.md

 Our major objectives for this course include:

-  - Improving your overall software design skills
+* Improving your overall software design skills
-  - Enhancing your understanding of the C model of programming
+* Enhancing your understanding of the C model of programming
-  - Making you a more facile *nix user
+* Making you a more facile \*nix user

 Important Notices
 -----------------

-  - As is typical, I am over-booked this semester.
+* As is typical, I am over-booked this semester.
 I apologize.
+* I have also committed myself to a reasonable work life (40--50 hours per week).
+That means that I may get less work doen than you or I would like.
-  - I wrote a series of essay for this course the last time I taught it.
+* I wrote a series of essay for this course one of the previous times that I taught it.
 I'm probably revising them this semester and writing a few more.
 I apologize if they are less clear than professional writing.
+* Our course syllabus will change to adapt to the needs and interests of the class.

 Accommodations and adjustments
 ------------------------------